davesque/thought.place/posts/objects/2017/7/22/pagerank.md

 We're beginning to see that we're not just talking about a state machine, but a *probabilistic* one &mdash; that is, a state machine which randomly transitions between states based on some set of probabilities for each state.
-Such an idea is also sometimes referred to as a **Markov chain**^[A Markov chain more generally describes the idea of a sequence of events which is "memoryless" &mdash; that is, when the likelihood of future events in some process can be determined entirely from the current situation or state.
+Such an idea is also sometimes referred to as a **Markov chain**.^[A Markov chain more generally describes the idea of a sequence of events which is "memoryless" &mdash; that is, when the likelihood of future events in some process can be determined entirely from the current situation or state.
 In our case, this term is appropriate since our random walker basically uses only the links on its current page to choose where to go.
-We say "basically" here because there are a few more details to the situation which we'll get to later.].
+We say "basically" here because there are a few more details to the situation which we'll get to later.]

 Let's visualize this.
 We imagine that our walker has come to page 1 and is now picking which page to go to from there.
 It gives each link on page 1 an equal